Isostasy with Love: I Elastic equilibrium

-A quick comparison with the ZDI shape ratio (Eq.~(\ref{SnZDI})) shows that that both formulas depend on the same combinations of Love numbers $X_{jk}$.
+A quick comparison with the ZDI shape ratio (Eq.~(\ref{SnZDI})) shows that both formulas depend on the same combinations of Love numbers $X_{jk}$.
 Therefore the conditions for ZDI $\mu$-invariance also imply MSI $\mu$-invariance, at least for an incompressible body with a homogeneous shell.
-The added benefit mentioned at the start of the section is that the ZDI and MSI shape ratios are actually identical if the isostatic family parameters $\alpha$ and $\beta$ are such that
+The additional benefit mentioned at the start of the section is that the ZDI and MSI shape ratios are actually identical if the isostatic family parameters $\alpha$ and $\beta$ are related by

-In the main text (using the result of Appendix~\ref{MSIfluidlimit}), I derive this duality in a simpler way by using the fluid limit under the assumption of $\mu$-invariance.
+In the main text, I derive this duality in a simpler way by taking the fluid limit under the assumption of $\mu$-invariance.

 Although not required for the computation of the shape ratio, it is interesting to know the dependence on $\mu$ of the stress/energy coefficients.
-It is found by using the generic form of Love numbers appropriate to a homogeneous shell (Appendix.~\ref{AppendixLoveNumbersHomogeneousLayers}).
+It is found by using the generic form of Love numbers appropriate to a homogeneous shell.
 Using the identities (\ref{IdentityAB})-(\ref{IdentityBB}) and (\ref{coeffBdev}), one can check that

 The stress/energy coefficients (Eqs.~(\ref{Ejsp})-(\ref{Ejop})) become